tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

-  void put(DoubleStream stream, int... indices);  // copy elements of `stream` into this tensor void put(DoubleBuffer buffer, int... indices);  // copy elements of `buffer` into this tensor void put(double[] array, int... indices);  // copy elements of `array` into this tensor void put(DoubleTensor tensor, int... indices);  // copy elements of `tensor` into this tensor void write(InputStream istream);  // write elements of this tensor across all dimensions from `istream` }
+  void put(DoubleStream stream, int... indices);  // copy elements of `stream` into this tensor void put(DoubleBuffer buffer, int... indices);  // copy elements of `buffer` into this tensor void put(double[] array, int... indices);  // copy elements of `array` into this tensor void put(DoubleTensorData tensor, int... indices);  // copy elements of `tensor` into this tensor void write(InputStream istream);  // write elements of this tensor across all dimensions from `istream` }

-class DoubleIterator {
+class DoubleTensorIterator {
   boolean hasMoreElements();  // true if there is more elements double get();  // returns the current element and increment position void put(double value);  // sets the current element and increment position